Details of a pedestrian bridge in ireland taken with a drone

 A view looking down of the tetrapod pier of this bridge showing some corroded areas where the surface finish has failed.

-The University management along with their sun-contractor contracted Engineers With Drones to carry out the inspection of the bridge.
+The University management along with their sub-contractor contracted Engineers With Drones to carry out the inspection of the bridge.
 The drone used for the inspection was equipped with a high-definition camera, allowing for detailed imaging of the bridge's various components.

 This image shows the bridge from above.
 This shows how difficult it would be to conduct an inspection over the side of the parapet given the unique design of this particular bridge.